MOUSE RECOMBINANT ADENOSINE A2A RECEPTOR

 Background: Adenosine regulates the function of the innate and adaptive immune systems through targeting virtually every cell type that is involved in orchestrating an immune/inflammatory response.
 Of the four adenosine receptors (A1, A2A, A2B, A3), A2A receptor is the primary anti-inflammatory effectors of extracellular adenosine.
 A2A receptor predominant expresses in monocytes/macrophages, dendritic cells, mast cells, neutrophils, endothelial cells, eosinophils, epithelial cells, as well as lymphocytes, NK cells, and NKT cells.
 Its activation inhibits early and late events occurring during an immune response.
 A2A receptor also participates in tissue remodeling and reparation.
 A2A receptor has been shown to impact the course of a wide spectrum of ischemic, autoimmune, infectious, and allergic diseases, and has regulatory roles in immune/inflammatory diseases of various organs, including heart, lung, gut, liver, kidney, joints, and brain.
 Recently, A2A receptor has become a particularly attractive target to manage psychiatric disorders.

 Application: Functional assays

 Figure 1.
-Dose-dependent stimulation of intracellular cAMP level upon treatment with ligand, measured with MultiscreenTM TR-FRET cAMP 1.0 No Wash Assay Kit (Multispan MSCM01).
+Dose-dependent stimulation of intracellular cAMP level upon treatment with ligand., measured with MultiscreenTM Calcium No Wash Assay Kit (Multispan MSCA01).
 Figure 2.
 Receptor expression on cell surface measured by flow cytometry (FACS) using an anti-FLAG antibody.
 Thin line: parental cells; thick line: receptor-expressing cells.

 Haskó and Pacher (2008) A2A receptors in inflammation and injury: lessons learned from transgenic animals.
 J Leukoc Biol 83:447-455.